Academic AdvisingBack To Top

 Students who plan to study at another institution must obtain written approval for each course prior to enrollment in the course.
 If prior approval is not obtained, the university reserves the right to not accept the credits earned at the other institution.
 Course approval forms may be obtained from the student’s college office.

-Note: A student who is academically dismissed at the end of the spring term and seeks to transfer to another college within the university for the immediate fall term, must file an academic dismissal appeal at the time he/she applies for internal transfer.
-This must be done no later than the first Monday in July in order to retain any previous housing assignment.Back To Top
+Note: A student who is academically dismissed at the end of the spring term and seeks to transfer to another college within the university for the immediate fall term, must appeal the dismissal and apply for internal transfer no later than the date referenced in the academic censure letter from the student's college office, usualy the third week of June.
+For more information see the Academic Censure policy in this bulletin.Back To Top

 A student who wishes to withdraw from one or more classes, but still attend at least one other class during the term, must officially withdraw from the classes using the Undergraduate Single Course Withdrawal Form located online: http://www.marquette.edu/mucentral/registrar/documents/Form-WithdrawalUndergraduate-SingleCourse.pdf.
 The student is not officially withdrawn from any course until the completed withdrawal form with all the necessary signatures is submitted by the student to the office of the academic dean.
 Failure to officially withdraw from classes, according to withdrawal timelines, as published by the Bursar's Office, will not relieve the student of responsibility to pay for any tuition/fees owed for such classes. (http://www.marquette.edu/mucentral/bursar/withdrawal_index.shtml)